-What are the best audiobooks for running?
+What are the best audiobooks to listen to while running?
 This is a question that could take me years to answer.
 It’s fair to say that my love for audiobooks spurred much of my motivation to train for the Boston Marathon this past year.
 Waking up before the sunrise, I would run through the forest in the dark, listening to the next installment of my psychological thriller.
 While this increased my paranoia about being murdered by a Sasquatch, it also made my long runs more enjoyable.

 If you haven’t boarded the audiobook train, stop at the next station and be prepared to ride to an amazing land of learning, excitement, and fun.
 With companies like Audible and Audiobooks, there is no lack of titles to choose from.
 When I began listening to audiobooks during my runs, I saw the number of books I was able to consume skyrocket.
 No longer would I have to find time in my busy schedule to sit down with a book I’d never finish.
 With audiobooks, I was plowing through two books a week, destroying bestsellers faster than our town’s librarian.
 Did I mention I listen to them at double speed?
-Check out this video to learn why and how you can do the same to increase your learning and book consumption.

 Once you begin to explore the world of audiobooks, you’ll be overwhelmed with all of the amazing options you can choose from.
 It won’t take long for you to come up with a very long list of titles.
 While the best audiobooks for running are countless and always up for debate, this list consists of my top choices at the moment.
 To all of the audiobooks that follow, I want to say thank you for being best friends and motivation during my long training runs and never leaving me without entertainment when I need it most.